Secure Customer Service

 Third-Party Penetration Testing

-In addition to our extensive internal scanning and testing programme, Zendesk employs third-party security experts to perform detailed penetration tests on different applications within our family of products.
+In addition to our extensive internal scanning and testing program, Zendesk employs third-party security experts to perform detailed penetration tests on different applications within our family of products.

 Zendesk has several different authentication options: subscribers can enable native Zendesk authentication, social media Single sign-on (SSO) (Facebook, Twitter, Google), and/or Enterprise SSO (SAML, JWT) for end-user and/or agent authentication.
 Learn about user access.